 Cultural Competency Learning Institute Participant

-The Discovery Center places particular value on meaningful exchange on societal issues, locally and globally, where understanding of, and engagement with, science is essential—and always in the spirit of tolerance, peace, and respect for cultural identities and diversity.
+The Discovery Center places particular value on a meaningful exchange on societal issues, locally and globally, where understanding of, and engagement with, science is essential—and always in the spirit of tolerance, peace, and respect for cultural identities and diversity.

-Inclusion Network of Nashville
+All Access Inclusion Network

 Opportunities for Adults with Special Needs

 The Discovery Center offers volunteer opportunities for adults with special needs through the following programs:

 IDEAL – Lipscomb University’s IDEAL Program provides young adults with IDD access to opportunities for growth and independence that promote inclusion, belonging and contribution, which can lead to life-changing outcomes, thus impacting students, families and the community.

 Journeys in Community Living provides community participation services, industrial training services, job training and placement services, special services, residential services and transportation services to more than 120 adults with intellectual disabilities in both Rutherford and Cannon Counties in Middle Tennessee.